35+ Bad Financial Decisions to Avoid

 Recap: Bad Financial Decisions

 All in, I came up with nearly 40 bad financial decisions.
+Make it an everyday personal financial goal to stay away from these poor choices for your money.
 Here is a summary:

 Bad Financial Decisions – Spending Habits

 - Buying a new vehicle instead of a used one

 - Increasing one’s standard of living in line with income growth

 - Not having a plan for your savings

 - Keeping too much savings in cash